JediLuke/flamelex/README.md

 into the alchemist theme by this point, so decided to change the name to `flamelex` after the famous alchemist, Nicholas Flamel.

-The first flamelex release, `v0.2.7-alfonz` was beginning to become finalized around the start of 2021.
+The first flamelex release was beginning to become finalized around the start of 2021.
 Up until this point, all work was just one series of commits by me, JediLuke.
 I decided to keep this series of commits as the branch `franklin_dev`, as a tip-o'-the-hat to Franklin, the original seed